senzing-garage/knowledge-base/proposals/streamline/experience-entity-resolution-record-by-record-linux-macos.md

     ```

    Notice one entity.
-   There are no longer two entities.
+   There are no longer two entities, nor three.
    Senzing has determined that all three records refer to the same entity.

 1. :pencil2: In `G2Explorer.py`,
-   using an "Entity ID" values from the three entities shown above,
+   using the "Entity ID" value from the entity shown above,
    run `why`.
    Example: